 - Injuries caused by T-shirt cannons – Between innings, stadiums give fans an opportunity to catch free t-shirts that are fired by T-shirt cannons.
 While it is extremely rare, accidents can still happen.
 In fact, a Houston woman is suing the Astros for $1 million after claiming a T-shirt gun fired by the Astros’ mascot Orbit broke her finger in July 2018.
 In another case, a White Sox fan sued the organization after suffering an injury going after a T-shirt shot from a T-shirt gun.
 While the White Sox and the fan reached a settlement, the Astros are currently fighting the claims against them.

-If you have suffered an injury caused by a negligent party in Nassau County, contact our experienced legal team at Foley Griffin, LLP and schedule a free consultation today.
+If you have suffered an injury caused by a negligent party in Nassau County, contact our experienced legal team at Foley Griffin and schedule a free consultation today.